naqi10/naqi10/README.md

 ## ⚡ What I Do

 ## AI & Machine Learning
-Building intelligent systems using LLMs, RAG pipelines, LangChain, TensorFlow, and PyTorch
+Building intelligent systems using LLMs, RAG pipelines, LangChain, LangGraph and PyTorch

 ## Backend Development
-Designing fast, scalable APIs using Nextjs,Nestjs, LangGraph, FastAPI and Python with production-ready architecture
+Designing fast, scalable APIs using Nextjs,Nestjs, FastAPI and Python with production-ready architecture

 ## Frontend Development
 Creating responsive and interactive applications using React.js, Next.js, and Redux

 ## Databases
-Working with MongoDB, PostgreSQL, and SQL for efficient data handling
+Working with MongoDB, PostgreSQL,Prisma and SQL for efficient data handling

 ## 🧠My Approach